Prentiss Walker: Political career

 Walker's victory was made possible by two factors.
 The first was white Mississippians' anger at the national Democratic Party's support for civil rights, which pushed many registered Democrats to vote for Barry Goldwater, who carried Mississippi in the 1964 presidential election with 87 percent of the vote.

 The second was widespread suppression of African Americans' right to vote.
 Only 6.7 percent of eligible Black Mississippians were registered to vote in 1964.
 In Walker's Congressional district, Goldwater won many of the counties with greater than ninety percent of the vote; two, Holmes and Noxubee, gave him a staggering 96.6 percent, tied for his best showing in the nation, and one which has never since been equalled by any presidential candidate in any county nationwide.

 After winning the election, Walker's first public appearance was to speak at a meeting organized by the group Americans for the Preservation of the White Race.

 At a Republican fundraiser at the Mississippi Coliseum in the capital city of Jackson on June 20, 1983, US President Ronald Reagan would tell the following anecdote:

-Former Congressman Prentiss Walker, who I understand is here today, tells a story about his first campaign.
+Former Congressman Prentiss Walker, who is here today, tells a story about his first campaign.
 He dropped in on a farm and introduced himself as a Republican candidate.
 And as he tells it, the farmer's eyes lit up, and then he said, "Wait till I get my wife.
 We've never seen a Republican before."

 And a few minutes later he was back with his wife, and they asked Prentiss if he wouldn't give them a speech.
 Well, he looked around for kind of a podium, something to stand on, and then the only thing available was a pile of that stuff that the late Mrs. Truman said it had taken her thirty-five years to get Harry to call "fertilizer."